Dragostea din tei: Live performances

 O-Zone performed "Dragostea din tei" at a number of high-profile television events across multiple countries.
-In a 2013 retrospective interview, Balan reflected on the intense demands surrounding the song's promotional cycle, describing a sense of mounting pressure and fatigue as numerous television appearance requests arrived simultaneously, driven by the track's overlapping rise in multiple international markets.
+In a 2013 retrospective interview, Balan reflected on the intense demands surrounding the song's promotional cycle, describing a sense of mounting pressure and fatigue as numerous television appearance requests arrived, driven by the track's overlapping rise in multiple international markets.

 O-Zone performed "Dragostea din tei" at the MTV Romania Music Awards 2003 on 5 June 2003.
 In Germany, the group appeared on The Dome 30 on 21 May 2004, followed by performances on Wetten, dass..? on 3 July 2004, Bravo Super Show on 1 October 2004, and the German edition of Top of the Pops on 8 January 2005.
 In France, O-Zone presented the song on Hit Machine on 24 April 2004, and later performed it during the fourth season of Star Academy on 22 October 2004.
 The track was also featured during their appearance on the fifth season of Russia's Fabrika Zvyozd in 2004, and on Top of the Pops in both the United Kingdom and the Netherlands, aired on 25 and 31 December 2004, respectively.

-In Japan, O-Zone performed "Dragostea din tei" on major music programs including Music Station and SMAPxSMAP in 2005, however, according to Todiraș, plans for a more extensive tour throughout the country were ultimately cancelled.
-Marcangeli of Time Records later stated that, following the group's disbandment that same year, several international television appearance requests also had to be withdrawn, despite efforts by the label to persuade the band to fulfill them.
+In Japan, O-Zone performed "Dragostea din tei" on major music programs including Music Station and SMAPxSMAP in 2005, however, according to Todiraș, plans for a more extensive tour throughout the country were cancelled.
+Following the group's disbandment that same year, several international television appearance requests also had to be withdrawn, despite efforts by the label to persuade the band to fulfill them.
 Later in 2005, Balan appeared on the American morning show Today alongside Prata to perform the Valentin Remix of "Ma Ya Hi".
 Their appearance on the program, broadcast on 22 February 2005, was prompted by the viral success of Brolsma's Numa Numa Dance video.
-Ultra Records scapped plans for a tour in the United States due to the modest sales and radio performance of "Ma Ya Hi", according to Johansson.
+Ultra Records scrapped plans for a tour in the United States due to the modest sales and radio performance of "Ma Ya Hi", according to Johansson.
 Before disbanding in 2005, O-Zone gave a performance of "Dragostea din tei" at the Golden Stag Festival in Romania in September of that year.
 The group later reunited on select occasions to perform the song: on Europe Day on 9 May 2017 in Bucharest's University Square and Chişinău's Great National Assembly Square, and during the New Year's Eve celebration held in Constitution Square in 2019 in Bucharest.